Catterio/xtmp-casualtiesunknown-fallback-fonts/README.md

 ## Attribution & font sources

-Retro Gaming was made by Daydarius, [published on dafont.com](https://www.dafont.com/retro-gaming.font); extended language support for the font was done by Catterio.<br/>
+Retro Gaming was made by Daydarius, [published on dafont.com](https://www.dafont.com/retro-gaming.font).<br/>
 I pixel u was made by rodrigosrtz, [first published on FontStuct.com](fontstruct.com/fontstructions/show/1146323/i_pixel_u).<br/>
-I-pixel-u Plus was made by Catterio (independent of I pixel u). i eat crayons was made by FontPanda, [published on dafont.com](https://www.dafont.com/i-eat-crayons.font); extended language support for the font was done by Catterio.<br/>
+I-pixel-u Plus was made by Catterio (independent of I pixel u).<br/>
+i eat crayons was made by FontPanda, [published on dafont.com](https://www.dafont.com/i-eat-crayons.font).<br/>
-Only You was made by Gratisan; [published on dafont.com](https://www.dafont.com/only-you-2.font); extended language support for the font was done by Catterio.<br/>
+Only You was made by Gratisan, [published on dafont.com](https://www.dafont.com/only-you-2.font).<br/>
-Orange Book was made by Remedy667; [published on dafont.com](https://www.dafont.com/orange-book.font); extended language support for the font was done by Catterio.
+Orange Book was made by Remedy667, [published on dafont.com](https://www.dafont.com/orange-book.font).<br/>
+Efforts of extending language support for all fonts above was done by Catterio.

 [^1]: This was taken from running the fonts through [fontdrop.info's Language Report](https://fontdrop.info/#/languages?darkmode=true).